neonkore/fcft/README.md

 associated tests.
 Use `-Dtest-text-shaping=true` to do so.
 Note that these tests require an emoji font to be installed, and `fc-match emoji` must return that font first.

+To build the example programs, use the `-Dexamples=true` meson command line option.

 ## License